ochuks1/myblog-project/README.md

 npm (Node Package Manager)

-Installation
+# Installation

 Clone the repository: git clone https://github.com/ochuks1/myblog-project.git

-Run: npm install then npm start on backend directory
+Run: npm install then node server.js on backend directory and npm start on frontend

-Contributions are welcome!
+# Contributions are welcome!
 To contribute:

 Fork the repository.